tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.11.md

 Post: [[C.04.12]]

 # Retcons and Clarifications
-- ok so tall the ring of mind sheilding did not have the effect i was talking about
+- ok so tall the ring of mind shielding did not have the effect i was talking about
 # Recap
    - big fight